trickster/trickster/README.md

 - ⚡ Fun fact: ...
 -->

 I'm currently learning Rust, Julia.
 Loves playing games.
-POE, Terraria are my favorites.
+POE, Terraria, Mortal Kombat are my favorites.
 I am from India currently living in Tokyo, working as a Data Scientist in Rakuten Inc.

 Some of my posts are live [here](https://kons.dev) and [here](https://katrocitus.tumblr.com)